wilcoxen-courses/e175-irr/README.md

     1. Include the line `import scipy.optimize as opt`.

-    1. Define a new function called `analyze` that accepts one input     parameter, `filename`.
-The function should do the following:
+    1. Define a new function called `analyze` that accepts one input parameter, `filename` and use `str` as the type hint.
+Set the type hint for the function's return value to `None`.
+Then create a function that does the following:

         1. Call `nt.read_cashflow()` to read the cash flow in `filename` into a variable called `cashflow`.
 It should use the new argument `splitter=","` to indicate that the file should be split on commas rather than spaces since these are CSV files.